mathiasgheno/s3-on-demand-action/README.md

 This is still in development.

-- [] Pass region has Github Action Parameter or .env for development
+- [ ] Pass region has Github Action Parameter or .env for development
-- [] Pass owner has Github Action Parameter or .env for development
+- [ ] Pass owner has Github Action Parameter or .env for development
-- [] Recursive files upload
+- [x] Recursive files upload
-- [] Finish createStaticBucket
+- [x] Finish createStaticBucket
+- [ ] Pass token credentials to github action
+- [ ] Checkout project on action to download at content or reference it
+- [ ] Docs for actions